Code-Institute-Submissions/ms2-project-game/README.md

      + Viewing on different sizes and browsers were also positive as expected.They were able to navigate easily.
      + They commented that it was really easy to use and fun to play.
      + They commented that they had no difficulty and their user experiences were positive.
+     + However, someone commented on the Page title colour as I initially used a grayish color; this prompted me to change it to the Blue which now coordinates well with the            colour-scheme.

 + **HTML5 Testing**